eskang714/algo-ds/README.txt

 Just an authors note:
-I am a strong believer that programming data structures are fundamentally made of objects, arrays, and pointers.
+I am a strong believer that programming data structures are fundamentally made of abstract ideas we call objects, arrays, and pointers.
 I believe that fundamentally, coding is just having a computer programmed to solve abstract concepts that we must break down and create a logical process for it to compute the ideas we have.
 EX1 A data name is an object that points to 'attributes'
     that can either have more objects, arrays, or pointers.